Admission

 On a separate page, please indicate which courses in your bachelor programme (or other academic background) are relevant for Infection and Immunity, including how many weeks or hours you have spent on the course.
 You may total the hours spent on lectures and self-study.

-Please make sure your letter of motivation is no longer than one A4, and the overview on relevant courses is placed on a seperate page.
+Please make sure your letter of motivation is no longer than one A4, and the overview on relevant courses is placed on a separate page.
 This means the motivational document may not be longer than two pages.

 Selection of applicants

-The Infection and Immunity programme is a numerus fixus programme, meaning only a selection of applicants can be admitted to the programme.
 The selection process is split into two phases: the letter selection and interviews.
-During the letter selection, three independent teachers assess the applicants on their letter of motivation, curriculum vitae, transcript of grades and letter of recommendation.
+During the letter selection, three independent teachers assess the applicants on their letter of motivation, curriculum vitae and transcript of grades.
 The teachers will score your background in biochemistry, immunology, microbiology and virology.
-Besides assessing your background knowledge, the teachers will evaluate whether you have the right personal motivation and drive to join the programme and whether the your recent activities adhere to the field of I&I.
+Besides assessing your background knowledge, the teachers will evaluate whether you have the right personal motivation and drive to join the programme and whether your recent activities adhere to the field of I&I. The combined scores given by the three teachers will become the final scoring.

 The interview will be added to your overall competence chart and will be part of the final decision for admission to our research master program.
 During the interview, you will meet three Infection and Immunity teachers, who will ask questions regarding your motivation and background, and will ask some basic knowledge questions about topics related to I&I.